epigenelabs/inmoose/docs/source/index.rst

 Contact
 -------
-To report bugs (if any?), ask for support or request improvements and new features, please open a ticket on our Github repository.
+To report bugs (if any?), ask for support or request improvements and new features, please open a ticket on our `Github repository <https://github.com/epigenelabs/inmoose>`_.
 You may also directly contact:

 Maximilien Colange at maximilien@epigenelabs.com